 - Best time of the year to visit Iguaçu Falls

 Foz do Iguaçu was a destination that we chose back in 2015, before Discovering Destinations was even in the picture.

 During recent travels, numerous people showed interest in wanting to visit Foz.
 This is when we thought to write about Discovering Foz de Iguassu.
 According to Wikipedia, the site consists of approximately 257 individual falls over 2.7 km.
 It was also chosen as one of the “New Natural Seven Wonders of the Word”.

 Where to stay?

-Foz do Iguaçu offers many Hotel options that are easily found in Booking.com and other hotel websites.
+Foz do Iguaçu offers many Hotel options that are easily found in Hotels.com and other hotel websites.
 One of the most difficult things to do when travelling is finding the right accomodations, especially if you don’t know the city.
 We needed to decide if we would stay near the city or near the Falls.
 Something to consider in the equation is travel time, budget and location.
 If you are far from the city then you spend the majority of your time and money in taxis but if you are closer to the center then you will pay a premium for the location.

 At the time we had a great exchange rate, so we booked a room in a resort called “Recanto Cataratas”.
 We loved our experience and the hotel was fabulous, in hindsight a simplistic and basic hotel would have also done the trick since we barely enjoyed the amenities.

 The hotel had amazing pools with natural water called “thermas”.
 The breakfast buffet was more than enough to load up for the day.
 Overall, the resort was spectacular, offering lots of activities, restaurant and bars around the pool.